-Anonymous complaints or complaints with limited personal or incorrect details will not be dealt with, unless they are concerning a Listed Building, Tree Protection Order (TPO).
+Anonymous complaints or complaints with limited personal or incorrect details will not be dealt with, unless they are concerning a Listed Building or trees protected under a Tree Protection Order (TPO) or within a Conservation Area.
 This is to ensure that public resources are not spent unnecessarily investigating hoax or malicious complaints and also due to the importance of being able to fully assess the impact of the development on the complainant as part of the investigation.

-The subject of a complaint will be public information; however the identity of the complainant will be kept confidential.
+The subject of a complaint will be public information; however, the identity of the complainant will be kept confidential.
 It is possible, that the person who is the subject of the complaint may draw their own conclusions about the source of such.
 In some cases, a court may declare that personal information has to be made available; however, this is very unusual.
 If the case is referred to another department within the Council your personal information would also be passed on but would remain confidential.